 For attention deficit hyperactivity disorder (ADHD):

-Adolescents and children 6 years of age and older—At first, 1 milligram (mg) once a day, either in the morning or evening, at the same time each day.
-Your doctor may gradually adjust your dose as needed.
+Adults and children 6 years of age and older—At first, 1 milligram (mg) once a day, either in the morning or evening, at the same time each day.
+Your doctor may slowly adjust your dose as needed and tolerated.
 However, the dose is usually not more than 4 mg per day.

 Children younger than 6 years of age—Use and dose must be determined by your doctor.